• Filming, Photography and Drones

 All filming or photographing within the port requires a Filming Permit.

-These approvals ensure that filming activity does not place people at risk and disrupt port operations.
+This approval ensures that the filming activity does not place people at risk and disrupt port operations.

 This applies to all commercial, editorial, media, and contractor activity inside the port boundary.